weibeld/OLD-weibeld-notes/_mac/remap-presenter-keys.md

 There is currently no documentation of the JSON schema for defining complex modifications.
 The best one can do is to start from existing complex modification rules and edit them.
 There is a large collection of complex modification JSON files in [this](https://github.com/pqrs-org/KE-complex_modifications) GitHub Repository.

 > By the way, most complex modifications of the above GitHub repository can be directly imported to Karabiner under *Complex Rules > Add Rule > Import more rules from the Internet*.
-They will be saved in the `~/.config/karabiner/assets/complex_modifications` directory.
+They will be saved in the "complex modifications" directory listed [above](#karabiner-dir).

 There is also a sample "complex modification" file provided by Karabiner here: